-Over the coming weeks, I will lay out the tenets of a unique approach to marketing that draws from military doctrine and history.
-We all know that there are significant parallels between business strategy and military strategy.
+Here I discuss the tenets of a unique approach to marketing that draws from military doctrine and history.
+We all know that there are significant parallels between business strategy and military strategy and these levels of planning are a large contributor to these parallels.
 One of the most popular business books of all time is The Art of War, an ancient Chinese military treatise dating from the 5th century BC that is attributed to Chinese military strategist Sun Tzu.

-Today, I want to start the description of the Asymmetric Marketing Framework by discussing the three levels of operational focus:
+Today, I want to open the description of the Asymmetric Marketing Framework by discussing the three levels of operational focus:

 It is larger in perspective than the Operational or Tactical levels.
 The Strategic Level involves using business resources such as people, equipment, technology, capital, and information against the opponent's resources to gain supremacy or to reduce the opponent's will to compete.